basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 When you refine resources, the furnace (or reactor or resequencer) will be configured to that resource.
 You cannot refine other resources on it until you `reset` it.
 When you reset a processor that still has a bit of material quality equivalent left the game will ask you if you are sure about this as it will destroy the material inside.
 This might lead you to believe that you need to first get everything out from the processor before you can `mass-add` new stuff to it but this is not true.
 The warning only applies for any raw material that might be left (usually a bit of raw material equivalent left over from a previous resource).
 Any already refined resources in the processor will be completely safe.
 This means that you can focus on harvesting raw resources and refining then without having to worry with getting all the refined stuff out everytime you need to reset the furnace.

+### Starships

 ### Pointers
-* Love the datapad that you are given; you can `lookup something with datapad` and it will tell you how/what tool you need to make it; use generic queries, don't `lookup
+* Love the datapad that you are given; you can `lookup something with datapad` and it will tell you how/what tool you need to make it; use generic queries, don't `lookup adaptive-phase fabric with datapad` but just `lookup fab with datapad` instead.

-* Build shipping containers and use them to organize your things; shipping containers are only 8 inert metal (which you can find almost everywhere).
-Also, you label them for convenience.
+* Build shipping containers and use them to organize your things; shipping containers require only 8 inert metal (and you can find this almost everywhere) and can be conveniently labeled to keep them apart if you have multiple in a single room.

-* Craft the advanced structure tool.
-You will need this to create better buildings.
+* Craft the advanced structure tool, you will need this to create better buildings.
+For example the ranch.

-* Craft a ranch, your new home; only noobs live in a prefab starter house.
+* Craft a ranch.
+Only scrubs live in a prefab starter house.
+Build the shelter for the quick skillpoints and build a real house as soon as possible.

-* Setup a lab so you can build the advanced equipment workstation.
+* Setup a lab so you can build the advanced equipment workstation this will also provide you with a place where you can research artifacts.

 * Get better harvesting tools, this will save you a lot of time.

-* Build a starship complex; you'll need this to get spaceborn.
+* Build a starship complex, you'll need this to get spaceborn.

 * Get spaceborne; getting spaceborne is arguably easier than getting airborne.
 Flying around in starships is fun and kinda important so you better get this down as soon as possible.